 The Marjorie K. Unterberg School of Nursing and Health Studies

-Education for nursing is idealistic and future-oriented yet sufficiently realistic to provide students with an opportunity to develop justifiable confidence in their intellectual, as well as clinical, proficiency in the practice of nursing.
-This preparation can occur only within an environment that allows for individual differences and fosters personal integration, healthy self-esteem, vital social awareness, enjoyment of leisure, and a sense of commitment to the attitudes and values of the nursing profession.
+Education for nursing and the health professions is idealistic and future-oriented yet sufﬁciently realistic to provide students with an opportunity to develop justiﬁable conﬁdence in their intellectual, clinical, and practical skills.
+This preparation can occur only within an environment that allows for individual differences and fosters personal integration, healthy self-esteem, vital social awareness, enjoyment of leisure, and a sense of commitment to the attitudes and values of the health professions.

 - a Pre-Licensure Bachelor of Science in Nursing program (BSN) and